BluePsyduck/factorio-translator/README.md

 composer require bluepsyduck/factorio-translator
 ```

-## Initialization
+## Usage

-Before the translator can be used, it requires some initialization, so it knows what it actually should do.
+The translator requires some setup steps before it can actually be used.
+Otherwise it won't do much at all.

 ### 1. Create instance